Diwali Deal : Flat 20% off + 2 free self-paced courses + Free Ebook + $200 Voucher - SCHEDULE CALL

 Introduction to R for Data Science

 R programming language, developed by Ross Ihaka and Robert Gentleman in 1993, is widely used for applications related to data science.
-R provides support for an extensive suite of statistical methods, inference techniques, machine learning algorithms, time series analysis, data analytics, graphical plots to list a few.
+R provides support for an extensive suite of statistical methods, inference techniques, machine learning algorithms, time series analysis, data analytics, and graphical plots to list a few.
 These features make it a great language for data exploration and investigation.

 Before we proceed further with programming in r for data science and what is r for data science?
-Let’s first discuss what is data science and what is a data scientist?
+Let’s first discuss what is data science and what is a data scientist.

 What is data science?